This Day In Music: September 23

 September 22 ~ Birthdays/All ~ September 24

-September 23, 2023 ~ Folk rock, sunshine pop percussionist, singer, songwriter Terry Kirkman, full name Terry Robert Kirkman, passed away in Montclair, California, USA ~ Co-founding member, percussionist, singer of the Association, with whom he recorded about half a dozen albums and performed at the 1967 Monterey Pop Festival.
+September 23, 2023 ~ Folk rock, sunshine pop percussionist, singer, songwriter Terry Kirkman, full name Terry Robert Kirkman, passed away in Montclair, California, USA ~ Co-founding member, percussionist, singer of the Association, with whom he recorded about half a dozen albums and performed at the Monterey International Pop Festival held in Monterey, California, in 1967.
 Kirkman wrote several of the band's best known including Enter The Young, Everything That Touches You, and perhaps their best known Cherish, all of which reached top 10 Billboard Hot 100.
 The latter would be covered by over 40 artists including the Lettermen, the Four Tops, Petula Clark, Nina Simone, and Jodeci.
-Kirkman departed the band in late 1972, and rejoined by the late 1970s.
+Kirkman departed the band in late 1972, and rejoined by the late-1970s.
 Growing tired of touring Kirkman retired from music by the mid-1980s to work as an addictions counselor ~ Kirkman was born in 1939

 September 23, 2021 ~ Alfred James Ellis, commonly known as saxophonist, songwriter Pee Wee Ellis, passed away ~ Key member of James Brown's backing band.
 Co-wrote several of Brown's classics including Cold Sweat (Part 1), Licking Stick Licking Stick (Part 1), and Mother Popcorn You've Got To Have A Mother For Me (Part 1) ~ Ellis was born in 1941